uPortal-Project/uPortal/README.md

 ## uPortal-start

-uPortal is now meant to be deployed via uPortal-start, which is responsible for servlet container (ie Tomcat), DB, and portal configurations. uPortal-start deals with the low-level configurations and setup, while letting the adopter focus on the business configuration side of the deployment.
+uPortal is now meant to be deployed via [uPortal-start][], which is responsible for servlet container (ie Tomcat), DB, and portal configurations. uPortal-start deals with the low-level configurations and setup, while letting the adopter focus on the business configuration side of the deployment.
 However, it is possible to run uPortal without uPortal-start.
-The uPortal 5.0 manual explains how.
+The [uPortal manual][latest uPortal manual] explains how.

 ## Building and Deploying